 Introducing The Sepik & Its Tributaries

-The scale of the river, the impressive architecture of haus tambarans, the beautiful stilt villages, the long canoes with crocodile-head prows, the bird life, flower-clogged lakes, misty dawns and spectacular sunsets make a visit unforgettable.
+The mighty Sepik is the most famous geographical feature of PNG and has captured the collective imagination of adventure travellers around the world.
+The scale of the river, the impressive architecture of haus tambarans, the beautiful stilt villages, the long canoes with crocodile-head prows, flower-clogged lakes, misty dawns and spectacular sunsets make a visit unforgettable.

 While photos of Sepik villages look idyllic, they don’t show the heat and humidity, the mosquitoes or the basic village food.
 Nor do they indicate the meditative nature of travelling for hours every day in a motor-canoe, watching ibis take to the sky as you round a bend, fingers trailing in the water.